Fz3r0/Fz3r0/Networking/Knowledge/Boot-From-Init-BIN_&_Restore_Devices.md

 - **Before anything!**

     - **This technique DO NOT reset the device to factory settings like new!**
-    - This is used to The IOS operating system then initializes the interfaces using the Cisco IOS commands found in the startup-config file.
+    - **This is used to tell the router which IOS file to be used while booting, when there are multiple files in the flash**
+    - **Other use is the boot from another disk or service outside the device like FTP, ROM, TFTP**

 - The switch attempts to automatically boot by using information in the BOOT environment variable.